The Complete Guide To Recruiting Real Estate Agents In 2023

 Consider providing automated monthly financial reports with the previous month and year-to-date information on gross and net income from the commissions they’ve generated.

-Take it a step further and make it clear to prospective agents that they can also view all of their financial information in real time
+Take it a step further and make it clear to agents that they can also view all of their financial information in real-time.

 6. Offer commission structures that motivate